rhinoceraptor/door/door-magstripe/README.md

 I used that implementation to inform this new implementation.
 I found that the `while True:` polling loop that is uses is too taxing on the CPU to use on a Raspberry Pi, after many hours it tends to crash. `node-hid`'s callback structure is a lot less so.

 # Hashing the card input
 Since there is no other data used other than a card swipe, there is no way to use a salted hash.
 Therefore, the cards are hashed using sha512 with no salt.
+This will be changed to scrypt in the future.